-Christopher Shubert, M.D., M.H.A., is a board-certified general surgeon with specialty training and interests in hepato-pancreato-biliary (HPB) surgery.
+Christopher Shubert, M.D., M.H.A., is a general surgeon with specialty training and interests in hepato-pancreato-biliary (HPB) surgery.
 He is part of the Johns Hopkins Hepato-Pancreato-Biliary Surgery Program.

 Dr. Shubert earned his medical degree from the University of Alabama School of Medicine and completed his general surgery residency at the Mayo Clinic in Rochester, Minnesota.
 He completed fellowship training in HPB surgical oncology and abdominal organ transplantation at the University of Toronto.
 In addition to his clinical experience, Dr. Shubert earned a Master's of Science in Healthcare Administration from the University of Alabama at Birmingham.